Phonics and Reading Intent

 What does our IMPLEMENTATION for Reading look like at St Ignatius?

 We encourage our children to read and share texts as individuals, groups and as a whole class.
+Please do also see our 'Reading for Pleasure' page.

 Individual reading: